camhux/ember-cli-flagpole/README.md

 A unit test suite is included:
 * `npm test` - runs tests using Mocha/Chai
 * `npm test:watch` - runs tests using Mocha/Chai and reruns tests automatically when files change
+* `npm test:acceptance` - runs a `sh` script to build the dummy application using a variety of flagpole configs to ensure that the correct `config/environment` results in each build.

 ### Building